getbraincloud/braincloud-docs/docs/api/2_capi/group/readgroupentity.md

 ## Method Parameters
 Parameter | Description
 --------- | -----------
-context | The context string returned from the server from a previous call to ReadGroupEntitiesPage or ReadGroupEntitiesPageByOffset pageOffset | The positive or negative page offset to fetch.
-Uses the last page retrieved using the context string to determine a starting point.
+groupId | ID of the group
+entityId | ID of the entity